solita/puumerkki/README.md

 # Puumerkki
 ![NVD status](https://github.com/solita/puumerkki/actions/workflows/nvd.yml/badge.svg)

-A library for communicating with DVV certificate card reader software
+Puumerkki is a library used for signing PDF documents.
+It can read and modify pdfs to prepare them for signing, calculate the hash for signing, create the signature container and embed it to the pdf.
+Signing is done by an external service, usually with an ID card from DVV together with a card reader and its software.

 ## Usage